 Of course, like many health remedies, some of vitamin E’s supposed medical uses have been debunked.
 For example, there’s no evidence (despite myths to the contrary) that slathering vitamin E onto a wound will help it heal without scarring.
 In fact, some research has even found that it can actually worsen the cosmetic appearance of a healing injury.
 However, health and beauty products that contain vitamin E are safe to use.

-Countless products that contain vitamin E claim to fight wrinkles, repair damaged or dry hair and skin, and treat acne.
+Countless products that contain either topical or dietary vitamin E claim that the role of vitamin E is to fight wrinkles, repair damaged or dry hair and skin, and treat acne, and even enhance your immune system and immune function.
 But do these benefits really hold water?